RATsynthesizers/FXcursion/README.md

 # FXcursion

 A guitar processor based on STM32H743ZITx.
-Currently in a prototype phase - a lot of things were tested separately, but now we work on bringing everything together, including numerous hardware prototypes.
+Currently in a prototype phase - a lot of things were tested separately, but now we work on bringing everything together into a final prototype to check everything before finishing the actual hardware design.

 ## Features